magomimmo/modern-cljs/doc/tutorial-14.md

 ### Select and transform

-It's now time to fill the gap we left behind in the `deftemplate` call by not defining any selector/transformation pair.
+It's now time to fill the gap in the `deftemplate` call by adding the appropriate selector/transformation pairs.

-For a depth understanding of the selection expressions accepted by `deftemplate`, you need to understand CSS selectors.
-You should know them even if you want to use [Domina][18] or [jquery][19].
-So, even if we'd like to have a unified language all over the places, you can't avoid to learn a little bit of HTML, CSS and JS.
+For a depth understanding of the CSS-like selectors accepted by `deftemplate`, you need to understand CSS selectors.
+You should know them even if you want to use [Domina][18] or [JQuery][19].
+So, even if we'd like to have a unified language all over the places, you can't avoid to learn a little bit of HTML, CSS and JS to use CLJ/CLJS.
 That's the life we have to live with.

-A selector in [Enlive][9] is almost identical to the corresponding CSS selector.
-Generally speaking you just need to wrap the CSS selector inside a CLJ vector and prepend any CSS selector with the colon `:` (i.e. kewordize the selectors).
+A selector in [Enlive][9] is almost identical to a corresponding CSS selector.
+Generally speaking you just need to wrap the CSS selector inside a CLJ vector and prefix it with the colon `:` (i.e. keywordize the CSS selectors).

-For example, if you want to select a tag with an `id="quantity"` attribute, you just need to write `[:#quantity]` which corresponds to the `#quantity` CSS selector.
+For example, if you want to select a tag with an `id="quantity"` attribute, you need to write `[:#quantity]` which corresponds to the `#quantity` CSS selector.

 > NOTE 4: I strongly suggest you to read the enlive
 > [syntax for selector][20] at least to have a decent understanding of
 > it.

 But what about the transformation functions?
-Even id Enlive offers you a lot of them, this is not a tutorial on Enlive, and I'm going to use the only function we need in our context: the `(set-attr &kvs)` function.
+Even id [Enlive][9] offers you a lot of them, this is not a tutorial on [Enlive][9], and I'm going to use the only function we need in our context: the `(set-attr &kvs)` function.
 It accepts keyword/value pairs where the keywords are the names of the attributes you want to set.
 In our sample, the only attribute we are going to set is the `value` attribute of each `input` field.
 So let's start by adding to the `deftemplate` call both the selector clause and the trasformation function as follows:

 ```clojure
 (deftemplate shopping "public/shopping.html"